mpfrush/Rprojects/README.md

 - Code for Decision Trees and Random Forests for Titanic Data is published in Rpubs: http://rpubs.com/violetgirl/201322.

+- Code for CHIS Data Visualization Exercise 4 is available in this folder, file name is CHIS.R.

 - Code for k-means clustering mini-project is published in Rpubs: http://rpubs.com/violetgirl/201598.

 - Codes for capstone project: